A model for optimizing quantum key distribution with continuous-wave pumped entangled-photon sources: Additional corrections

 \end{widetext} The formula can be understood as follows: The accidental coincidence probability $P^\mathrm{acc}_\mathrm{cor}$ can be seen as all those two-click events that did not originate from a true pair.
 We proceed by subtracting from probability $1$ all events which are no accidental coincidences.

 Thus, in the first line, we subtract the probability of no photon pair being emitted, corrected by the case of two dark counts producing a coincidence.
-We also subtract all correct coincidences according to eq. \eqref{eq:CCtext}.
+We also subtract all correct coincidences according to Eq. \eqref{eq:PCCt}.
 Then we subtract the sum over all remaining pair emission probabilities which are not the vacuum state, not a true coincidence and not an accidental count.
 In the second line, we count those cases where no accidental coincidence happens since in at least one arm, no click occurs.
-Since the possibility of both detectors not clicking is included in both $(1-\eta_A)^n$ and $(1-\eta_B)^n$, it has to be subtracted once to avoid mistakenly counting it twice.
-The subtraction avoids mistakenly counting the case of all photons lost twice.
+Since the possibility of both detectors not clicking is included in both $(1-\eta_A)^n$ and $(1-\eta_B)^n$, it has to be subtracted.
+This subtraction avoids mistakenly counting the case of all photons lost twice.

 In lines three and four of Eq. \eqref{eq:CCtext}, we have to re-add the cases where dark counts cause an accidental coincidence by ``replacing" a photon.
-All other dark count cases are already included in the first line of the equation---either as part of $P^\mathrm{acc}_\mathrm{cor}$ or in $1$, since a dark count happening when an accidental coincidence would have occurred anyway does not change their statistics.
+All other dark count cases are already included in the first line of the equation---either as part of $P^{CC^t}$ or in $1$, since a dark count happening when an accidental coincidence would have occurred anyway does not change their statistics.

 For $\eta_i\ll1$, one can approximate $P^\mathrm{acc}_\mathrm{cor}$ with $P^\mathrm{acc}$ from Eq. \eqref{eq:Pacc}, which actually constitutes an upper bound for Eq. \eqref{eq:poissonPacc}.